September 16 & 17, 2022

 2017 Field Of Dreams

 Thank you to all that participated this weekend!
 We had a fantastic time and were able to raise over $2000 to install the sprinkler system!
-Extra special Thanks to our volunteers: Denise Kelsay, Tiana Carter, Bill Smith and Becky Albanese and our Sponsors: Wayne & Pam McClaflin, Ken Borcher, Barbara & Warren Johnson, Sarah & Steve McAleer and Cody Coffee Company!
+Extra special Thanks to our volunteers: Rebecca Weed, Denise Kelsay, Tiana Carter, Bill Smith and Becky Albanese and our Sponsors: Wayne & Pam McClaflin, Ken Borcher, Barbara & Warren Johnson, Sarah & Steve McAleer and Cody Coffee Company!
 A HUGE High Five to all the teams: The Heart Mountain SodBusters, Gestalt Ding Dangs, Powell Little League All Stars and Boat Anchors and the OFKYABD's.
-Thank you to Mark from the Powell tribune for the awesome photos - below is a link to the slide show!
+Thank you to Mark from the Powell tribune for the awesome photos - above is a link to the slide show!
 Great fun was had by all - see you again next year!